 To exit the world, press the Escape key (Esc) on your keyboard to open the Pause menu.
 Then click on “I’m Finished” and “Exit Lesson”; click “EXIT LESSON” to confirm your selection and return to the demo mode menu.
 If you’d like to do more coding in demo mode, the Hour of Code 2020 (Inclusion) world offers more coding challenges.

 More fun and free Hour of Code Minecraft activities

-In this free Minecraft class, we introduce students to the platform for coding on Minecraft.
+In this intro Minecraft class, we introduce students to the platform for coding on Minecraft.
 It is easy to use and very powerful.
 They will also start building their very first mod!
 We will complete 2 challenges in this class.
 This is an advanced coding class for grades 4-6.
-In this free intro class, we will not code on Minecraft itself but will use an emulator instead, because it takes a lot of time to enable coding for Minecraft.
+In this intro class, students don't code on Minecraft itself, but use an emulator instead, because it takes a lot of time to enable coding for Minecraft.
 Join the Minecraft class here.